Owner Financing for Monthly Income: Florida Seller Playbook

 After choosing a preferred range, terms are finalized around buyer qualification and document strength to protect deal durability.

-Should I always push for the highest payment possible?
+Should I always push for the largest payment possible?

 Not always.
 Payment strength should be balanced with qualification risk so the note performs consistently.